The Complete Apple Watch Comparison Chart (Tech Specs)

 Thanks for reading, I hope this helped.
 Please let me know of any suggestions or corrections in the comments below.

-The best ways to thank me are by simply following my social media accounts here or by purchasing your watch (with no extra cost to you) through one of my referral links in the top column of the comparison table.
+The best ways to say thanks for my research are by simply following my social media accounts here or by purchasing your watch (with no extra cost to you) through one of my referral links in the top column of the comparison table.